webvijayi/CookFast/Updates.md

 3. Add more comprehensive error handling and recovery mechanisms
 4. Add unit tests to verify proper functionality in different environments
 5. Implement proper cleanup routines to manage temporary files

+## 2025-04-22: Netlify Blobs Implementation

+- Updated `src/utils/saveResult.ts` to properly use Netlify Blobs for production and filesystem only for local development
+- Updated `src/pages/api/check-status.ts` to enhance Netlify Blobs integration with better error handling
+- Updated `netlify.toml` to ensure NETLIFY_BLOBS_CONTEXT environment variable is set
+- Removed filesystem fallback for production environments
+- Improved debugging and logging for Netlify Blobs operations
+- Ensured download, copy, and display functions work properly with Netlify Blobs

+This change improves reliability of document generation and storage in production environments by relying exclusively on Netlify Blobs for data persistence, while maintaining filesystem fallback for local development.